 Protean Payment’s Echo Card: The Only Card You’ll Ever Need?

-But is it safe?
-Olson says yes.
-Users can only register cards in a name that matches the one on their photo ID.
+the one on their photo ID.
 The app is fully encrypted and able to be wiped remotely.
 He also points out there are no numbers visible for those trying to record them, nor is it vulnerable to skimming because it can only mimic credit and debit cards registered to the user’s name.
 Because of its Bluetooth technology, the card knows when it’s been separated from its owner and after a designated amount of time has passed, the information is locked.

 Olson acknowledges that Protean Payments isn’t the only company working in the mobile wallet sector—Google and PayPal have both developed similar products—but he says the Echo card is different.
 “Everyone is trying to develop financial and global payment technology, but there’s one huge hurdle—they don’t work with the current infrastructure.
 There are 60 million swipe readers, and to replace them won’t happen overnight.
 So we’re throwing hardware into the mix to get a head start.”

 Protean Payment is also going out of its way to take a neutral approach to appeal to credit card companies and merchants as well as users because it wants to avoid some of the treacherous competition that other mobile wallet efforts face.
 (Google Wallet is banned, for instance, on AT&T phones, Olson says.)
 It also will not initially capture data, something Target has also taken Google to task for.